readthedocs/readthedocs.org/readthedocs/proxito/README.rst

 must be defined in the ``urlpattern_subproject`` attribute of the parent project.

-To change the pattern of the subproject itself, the URL pattern must be defined in the ``urlpattern`` attribute of the subproject itself.
+To change the pattern of the subproject itself, the URL pattern must be defined in the ``urlpattern`` attribute of the subproject itself, or in the main translation if it's a translation.

 Writing a custom URL pattern
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~